 Even if you only suspect one or two clicks to be fraudulent, there’s no point paying for fake clicks right?

-To request a refund from Google, there are a few steps you’ll need to follow before you can submit a request.
+To request a Google Ads refund, there are a few steps you’ll need to follow before you can submit a request.

 Having filed hundreds of Google Ads refund requests in the past, we have plenty of experience dealing with their refund team.

 In this article, we’ll guide you through all the steps of submitting a refund and even give you a few tips to increase your chances of getting your request approved.

 When Are You Eligible For A Google Ads Refund?

 Before you can request a Google Ads refund, you should make sure you have the right data available.
 This is crucial to your success.

 You can submit a request on a periodic basis, but you’ll need to gather all available evidence before you make a claim.